 Toddlers need to move.
 They need to bounce, they need to wiggle, and trying to make them stop isn’t only unfair, it’s pretty futile.
 Toddlers should not be asked to sit and listen to a story that doesn’t interest them just because a teacher has put it on the lesson plan.
-Circle time for toddlers needs to be very active, and they need to be moving a lot.
+Circle time activities for toddlers need to be very active, and they need to be moving a lot.
 Keep things short and set your students up for success.
 Some people don’t think 2-3-year-olds need circle time, and I disagree.
 I believe that a short time to gently learn how to interact in a group is vital, and when we keep it appropriate, it’s beneficial.
 My students come into my classroom sometime before their 3rd birthday, so you can imagine toddler circle time can be tough, but it doesn’t have to be.
 Here are my best circle time tips for toddler classrooms.

 Keep circle time short.